Today's Wednesday • 11 mins read

 First, this could make things worse.
 The horror of horrors, your friend’s partner might come after you to unleash their monstrosity!

-Second, they may work out their conflicts and cut you out of their friendship.
+Second, they may work out their disputes and cut you out of their friendship.
 Worse, since “you tried to split them apart,” you are now their common enemy.

 Third, they might have already decided to leave that person, but are dithering to act, probably because they haven’t worked out the aftermath of the breakup.
 They might be thinking: